loyfael/KrakenLevels2/README.md

 - Vault (optionnal)
 - Essentials like plugin (CMI, EssentialsX, etc).

+### Why MongoDB (not MySQL)?

+- Player data is a single, evolving document (level, mission progress, metadata).
+A document store maps naturally to this shape without rigid table joins.
+- Atomic upserts and partial updates simplify writes and reduce race conditions for async tasks.
+- Easier cross‑server setups and horizontal scaling when you grow; you don’t need schema migrations for new mission fields.
+- Lower maintenance: adding mission types or fields doesn’t require altering SQL schemas.

 ## Quick setup

 1) Download the plugin jar and drop it into `plugins/`